When is a Penalty Charge Notice issued?

 If you do not pay your Penalty Charge Notice If a PCN issued to your vehicle remains unpaid after the appeal process has been completed and a Charge Certificate has been issued, the council will register the amount outstanding as a debt with the Traffic Enforcement Centre, Northampton County Court.

 If the charge is still not paid we will instruct an enforcement agent (formerly known as a bailiff) to collect the outstanding debt owed – this can lead to considerable extra fees added by the bailiff company.
 Once a warrant has been issued to an enforcement agent, the council is unable to accept payment or appeal directly – contact should be made with the enforcement agent concerned.
-We use four enforcement agent: Bristow and Sutor, Marston Group, Newlyns and Whyte and co.
+We use four enforcement agents: Bristow and Sutor, Marston Group, Newlyn and Whyte and co.

 We only use enforcement agents as a last resort – if you are having difficulty paying a PCN please contact us immediately.
 We may be able to set up a payment plan, but not after a warrant has been issued.
 Fees charged by enforcement agent are laid down in legislation – more fees may be added for further action taken by the enforcement agent, such as: the removal or storage of a vehicle

 If you have any doubts regarding the identity of an enforcement agent enforcing a warrant on behalf of the council, check their details on the Certified Bailiff Register.

 Portsmouth City Council is starting a trial, over the summer, of biodegradable Penalty Charge Notice (PCN) bags to replace existing single use plastic.
 The PCN bags will change to yellow in colour, making them more obvious to drivers on the windscreen.
 When the driver throws the bag in the rubbish, it will biodegrade in the landfill in approximately six months.